jasonsamuels/jasonsamuels.github.io/_posts/2017-09-25-class-notes-wk1-f17.md

 ---
 layout: post
-title: Class notes - week one
+title: Class notes - week one, Fall 2017
 published: true
 ---
 I kicked off my return to campus by attending the student welcome reception hosted by the Dean of the Humphrey School.